How are qualifying areas determined?

 Do nonprofits qualify?

-No. Although we know that many nonprofit organizations are engaged in meaningful work to promote economic growth in their communities, the Resilience Awards are intended to highlight the entrepreneurial work of for-profit businesses operating in challenging economic conditions.
+No. Although we know that many nonprofit organizations are engaged in meaningful work to promote economic growth in their communities, the program is intended to highlight the entrepreneurial work of for-profit businesses operating in challenging economic conditions.

 Who will see my application materials?